Sergio Sánchez (footballer, born 1977): Coaching career

 In 2010, after one year without a club, Sánchez retired from football at the age of 33.
 He had his first coaching experience with amateurs Candás CF as assistant to another former Sporting player, Abelardo Fernández.
 Simultaneously, he opened his own football school, Dorsal 13.

 Sánchez returned to Gijón in 2011, being appointed reserves goalkeeper coach and youth team manager.
+On 25 January 2021, he replaced his former Sporting teammate Samuel Baños as head coach of the B side, being relegated to the newly created Tercera Federación at the end of the season but being retained nonetheless.

+On 3 June 2023, Sánchez was appointed at neighbouring Marino de Luanco in the Segunda Federación.